liquidg3/altair/docs/extensions.md

-# Module Plugins
+# Extensions
-The module plugin feature is provided by the [Module Cartridge](../core/lib/altair/cartridges/module/README.md) A plugin is an object that inherits altair/cartridges/module/plugins/_Base and whose execute method receives every module that is added to the system.
-At that point, the plugin can safely mixin additional functions to every module.
+The extension system is provided by the [Extension Cartridge](../core/lib/altair/cartridges/extension/README.md) An extension is an AMD module that inherits altair/cartridges/extension/extensions/_Base and whose execute method receives every module/subcomponent that is added to the system.

-## Current Plugins
+## Current Extension
-Below are the plugins that come with Altair and the methods they mixin.
+Below are some extensions that come with Altair and the methods they mixin.

 ### Foundry
 Allows you to create instance of classes by their nexus path.
+Everything created through the Foundry extension is extended through the Extension system.

     this.foundry('path/to/Class').then(function (obj) {